tedneward/Azgaarnoth/Magic/Spells/crimson-blade.md

 ***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or 6th level, the damage increases by 2d6 for every two slots above 2nd.

-**Blood Magic.** When you cast this spell, you must expend 2 hit dice plus an additional 2 hit dice for every two slots above 2nd.
-At the end of the duration, gain one level of exhaustion (as described in appendix A of the Player's Handbook).
+***Blood Magic.*** When you cast this spell, you must expend 2 hit dice plus an additional 2 hit dice for every two slots above 2nd.
+At the end of the duration, gain one level of [exhaustion](../../Conditions/Exhaustion.md).
 This level of exhaustion lasts until you finish a short rest.